- 64 Bit CPU, 2.6 GHz Xeon or faster

 - Internet Explorer 11 and Edge

 To provision a device, End Users must have access to the Silverback Self Service Portal.
-If a web proxy processes the user’s web traffic, then we need to make sure the proxy server can serve the Silverback SSP web site.
+If a web proxy processes the user’s web traffic, then ensure the proxy server can serve the Self Service Portal.
 If this is not possible, proxy server exclusions must be set to allow direct access to the site.

 Accounts & Groups